Corey Kluber: Personal life

 Kluber and his wife, Amanda, have three children.
 They reside in her hometown of Winchester, Massachusetts.

 In November 2014, Kluber was inducted into the Stetson Athletics Hall of Fame, and into the Atlantic Sun Conference Hall of Fame the following year.

+On May 14, 2025, Kluber was hired by the Cleveland Guardians to serve as a special assistant of pitching.